 A registered charity, the objects of the trust are the preservation and maintenance, for the public benefit, of redundant churches in Norwich which are of historic or architectural value.

 The Trust has worked hard to find new uses for the churches in its care and provides accommodation for many of Norwich’s most vibrant and innovative cultural activities.
 These include the Norwich Arts Centre, the Norwich Puppet Theatre, the Wharf Academy, and the Oak Circus Centre.

 One of the Trust’s other responsibilities is to ensure public access to the churches which are an important part of the cityscape and the history of Norwich.
 Some are accessible on a daily basis while others can be viewed by appointment with the tenant.
 All of them are open during the annual Heritage Open Days in September when historic buildings across Norwich open their doors to the public.

 The Trust is based at St Martin at Palace, St Martin at Palace Plain, which provides office accommodation for our staff.
 It is also a visitor centre for those wishing to learn about historic churches and the base for our volunteers, the Friends of the Norwich Historic Churches and the Centre for Parish Church Studies.

 WHO WE ARE

-Chris Herries has been vice-chair since 2018 and a Trustee since 2014.
+Chris has been a Trustee of NHCT sine 2014, she was elected as vice-chair in 2018 and became chair in 2019.
 She was involved with the group that developed the successful Flintspiration weekend in 2017 and actually came up with the name for it.

 Born and bred in rural Norfolk Chris spent some time working in other